 Lower fees and interest rates.
 Because credit unions are member-owned, they’re often able to offer lower rates and fees on their financial products than traditional banks.

-Consumers who routinely pay a few days late or carry a balance may find that a credit union card is much cheaper to use than a bank-issued card.
+Consumers who routinely pay a few days late or carry a balance may also find that a credit union card is much cheaper to use than a bank-issued card.

 Many credit union cards don’t charge a balance transfer fee.
 Consumers who haven’t been able to negotiate a lower interest rate on their bank card may enjoy a fee-free, or low-cost, balance transfer to a credit union card.

-More hassle to get a card.
+Approval may not be easy.
 You have to become a member of a credit union before you can apply for one of its credit cards.

 Most credit unions restrict their membership to particular communities, employers or organizations.
 For example, Navy Federal Credit Union serves Department of Defense members and their families.

-“Consider all your options,” Arnold says.
-He urges revolvers to look for the lowest interest rate, regardless of the issuer.
+Those who typically carry a balance should look for the lowest interest rate, regardless of the issuer.

 Few options for “bad credit.”
 If you have less-than-average credit you may have trouble qualifying for some credit union cards.
 Check your credit score before you apply so you know if you’ll be eligible.
 Some credit unions also offer secured cards for those with little to no credit at terms that are typically more favorable then profit-driven banks.